Home

 Did you really sell your house to go fulltiming?

-Aren't you too young to be quitting work?
+Weren't you too young to be quitting work?

 How long will you be full-timing?